osebas15/Tyme/WorkingArticle.md

 ## Scratch Pad
+- make workable state for my burger/quick breakfast recepie
+    - AppleWatch
+        show quick breakfast

+    - iPhone
-- make workable state for my burger/quick breakfast recepie add next functionality append next multi step to same spot as previous when ordering subObjects use a function that goes back to first activity and checks that on actClass.orderSubActivities
+        add to next functionality
+            append next multi step to same spot as previous when ordering subObjects use a function that goes back to first activity and checks that on actClass.orderSubActivities

                 consider continuos task that are processed in the background

             show current activity
             figure out focus
                 focus should be enumed
                     [main, passive, secondary]

-    on done make all Object.subactivities done
         timing functionality
-    add toggle to NewActivityListView for small vs full activity cells draw multiple activities functionality

 ### Happy on complete!
 consider how to reward user for finishing tasks